ReScience-X/policies/WRITE.md

 ### Original Research Article, and supplementary material

-An original Research Article must be using the [ReScience X Template](), and submitted as a PDF file on the submission portal.
+An original Research Article must be using the [ReScience X Template](https://github.com/ReScience-X/policies/tree/master/templates), and submitted as a PDF file on the submission portal.
 It should follow the guidelines and conventions in the academic field of the original paper.

 The associated OSF project should centralise all supplementary material, raw txt/tex/docx/odf/etc files, and rendered PDF files, as well as links to online repositories hosting the material not on OSF; e.g. source code, curated repositories.
+Once accepted for publication, a submission will be copy-edited and relevant links added to the finalised PDF article, before indexation.

 A README document should contain a description of the structure of the OSF project.